jagregory/jagregory.github.com/_posts/2008-03-05-introducing-the-filterable-delegrid.md

 }
 ```

-I'm using a <a href="http://www.martinfowler.com/eaaCatalog/repository.html">repository pattern</a> to handle data-access.
+I'm using a [repository pattern](http://www.martinfowler.com/eaaCatalog/repository.html) to handle data-access.
 In the PageDataRequest handler we're taking the range, sort, and filter info that the grid passed us and sending it off to the repository to get the data.
 Similarity the TotalRecordCountRequest handler does a similar thing but without the range or sort info.

 That's it really for using the DeleGrid, you just need to take the filter info and handle it using your specific ORM.